linosaji1/Image-Encryption-Using-XOR-Cipher-with-Face-Recognition/README.md

   ** Make sure to replace the database credentials (host, user, password) in the database.py code with your actual MySQL database credentials.

+* Create a folder named "Faces" inside the Face_detect folder

 * If the face data is deleted from Face_detect/Faces, run the t.py code before running main.py.